AutoHyper/AutoHyper/README.md

 ```

 This specification declares states `0` and  `1` as initial states and `"x"` and `"y"` as APs.
-For each state, we give the evaluation of the atomic propositions by listing the indicies of all APs which hold in the given state.
+For each state, we give the evaluation of the atomic propositions by listing the indices of all APs which hold in the given state.
 For example, in state `1`, AP `"x"` (index 0) does not hold but `"y"` (index 1) does.
 Each state lists all successors of that node.
 For example, the successor states of state `0` are states `0`, `2`, and `3`.

 HyperLTL properties on explicit-state systems are specified by using atomic propositions of the form `"<AP>"_<Var>` where `<AP>` is the AP as given in the system, and `<VAR>` is a trace variable from the quantifier prefix.
 This atomic proposition holds if, in the trace bound to `<VAR>`, the AP `<AP>` holds.